ignacya/FlySearch/README.md

 ### Python environment

-We suggest you use Python 3.12 and then install dependencies using `pip install -r requirements.txt`.
+We suggest you use Python 3.12 and then install dependencies using uv - pyproject and uv.lock files provided.
+Just use `uv run <script name>`.

 ### `.env` file